pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

         return opt_bb

 This is the general idea, and it is enough to pass ``test_materialize``.
-But of course there are still a lot of problems that we now need to solve.
+But of course there are still a number of further problems that we now need to solve.

 Version 3: Don't Materialize Twice